EchoEA: Echo Information between Entities and Relations for Entity Alignment: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel framework \emph{EchoEA} for cross-lingual entity alignment.
-To model sufficient interaction between entities and relations, we propose \emph{Echo} to digest information in relation triples.
-In addition, we propose \emph{Attribute-combined Bi-directional Global-filtered Strategy (ABGS)} to extend datasets.
-Our method outperforms the state-of-the-art entity alignment models by a large margin across three real-world cross-lingual data sets.
+In this paper, we propose a novel EA framework \emph{EchoEA} for cross-lingual entity alignment.
+To model the interaction between entities and relations, we propose \emph{Echo} as entity encoder to digest information in relation triples.
+The Echo is 5-layers and it is deeper than previous methods.
+In addition, we propose Attribute-combined Bi-directional Global-filtered Strategy (\emph{ABGS}) to extend datasets.
+Our method outperforms the state-of-the-art GNN-based entity alignment methods by a large margin across three real-world cross-lingual datasets.

-Since our framework improves automatic cross-lingual KGs integrating which reduces labor cost, it may lead to potential unemployment.